Brownie Baked Oatmeal

 • Change the flavors.
 Add a teaspoon of vanilla extract to the batter for a warm vanilla flavor.
 Add a teaspoon of instant coffee to bring out the intense chocolate taste.

 • Make them vegan.
-Use egg substitutes like mashed bananas, flaxseeds, or applesauce instead of eggs for vegan oats.
+Use an egg substitute like mashed bananas, flaxseeds, or applesauce instead of eggs for vegan oats.
 Also, use vegan chocolate chips.

 • Make them gluten-free.
 Use certified gluten-free oats to make this breakfast suitable for celiacs.

-• Use mix-ins.
-Add chia seeds, shredded coconut, a sprinkling of toasted almonds, walnuts, or pecans.
+• Use mix-ins, like chia seeds, shredded coconut, a sprinkling of toasted almonds, walnuts, or pecans.
 Nut butter is great, and I love the addition of peanut butter or almond butter.

 Storage instructions

 To store.
-Keep the brownie baked oatmeal in sealed containers in the fridge for about two weeks.
+Keep the leftovers in an airtight container in the fridge for about two weeks.

 To freeze.
 Store leftover portions in ziplock bags in the freezer for six months.